moizkhalidd/i23-2552-NLP-Assignment2/README.md

 pip install torch numpy scikit-learn matplotlib
 ```

 Python 3.8+ and PyTorch 1.12+ recommended.
-A CUDA-capable GPU is strongly recommended — the notebook was trained on GPU and Skip-gram training takes ~45 minutes per condition on CPU.
+A CUDA-capable GPU is strongly recommended.
+The notebook was trained on GPU and Skip-gram training takes ~45 minutes per condition on CPU.

 ---